Panic at the ISCO: time-varying double-peaked broad lines from evolving accretion disks are common amongst optically variable AGN: Introduction

 Over the past few years, spectroscopic follow-up of transient phenomena in wide-field optical time-domain surveys has revealed new classes of disk-emitters: those with transient double-peaked emission from a temporary accretion disk associated with tidal disruption of a star or the onset of a new AGN accretion episode in a previously inactive AGN.
 Tidal disruption events (TDEs) occur when a star passing an SMBH is disrupted by tidal forces, causing the formation a disk of material which is partially accreted onto the SMBH and produces a flare in the optical, UV and X-rays \citep{Rees1988TidalGalaxies,Evans1989TheHole,Ulmer1999FlaresHoles}.
 Some recently reported TDEs have exhibited the appearance of a double-peaked Balmer profile associated with the onset of the initial optical flare, which in some cases has been followed by fading of the disk profile over the following year \citep{Short2020TheDecrement, Nicholl2020AnAT2019qiz, Hung2020Double-peakedEvent,Holoien2019PS18kh:Disk}.
 The periodic nuclear transient ASASSN-14ko, likely a repeating partial TDE \citep{Payne2021ASASSN-14ko253-G003}, exhibited a double-peaked spectrum consistent with a circular disk containing a spiral arm, and the calculated precession timescale of that spiral arm matched the periodic flaring timescale of $\sim 114$ days \citep{Tucker2021AnAGN}.

 Double-peaked and asymmetric broad lines have also been observed amongst populations of changing-state AGN (or changing-look AGN; CLAGN).
-Changing-state AGN are identified by the appearance or disappearance of broad Balmer emission lines indicating a change in the presence of gas in the vicinity of the SMBH, and are often associated with the onset or termination of optical variability \citep[see][for a review of changing-state AGN]{Ricci2022Changing-lookNuclei}.
+Changing-state AGN are identified by the appearance or disappearance of broad Balmer emission lines indicating a change in the presence of gas in the vicinity of the SMBH, and are often associated with the onset or termination of optical variability \citep[see][for a review of changing-state AGN]{Ricci2023Changing-lookNuclei}.
 Changing-look LINERS NGC 1097 and NGC 3065 have irregularly shaped broad-line profiles which may be ascribed to accretion disk emission \citep{StorchiBergmann2003EvolutionHole,Eracleous2001NGCLines}, as do three of the changing-look LINERS found via follow-up of variability-selected changing-look AGN candidates from optical time-domain survey data \citep{Frederick2019ALINERs}.
 A double-peaked profile appeared in nuclear transient ZTF19aagwzod after an X-ray flare and the onset of strong optical variability \citep{Frederick2020AX-rays}.
+AT2017bcc was discovered to have time-varying double-peaked emission from an evolving accretion disk following an optical flare in a previously quiescent and inactive galaxy \citep{Ridley2023Time-varyingAT2017bcc}.
 J0950+5128, an AGN observed to switch from radio-quiet to radio-loud in VLASS \citep{Nyland2020QuasarsFIRST,Zhang2022TransientSurveys}, also exhibits evidence for an evolving disk profile \citep{Breiding2021TheArray}.